ahmedhussein18102002/XO-Game/README.md

 # XO Game using Texas Instruments Launchpad

-This project implements a simple XO game (also known as Tic-Tac-Toe) using the Texas Instruments Launchpad development board (Tiva C Series) along with additional components like a Nokia 5110 LCD, push buttons for player input, LEDs with resistors, a potentiometer, and a buzzer for sound effects.
+This project implements a simple XO game (also known as Tic-Tac-Toe) using the Texas Instruments Launchpad development board (Tiva C Series) along with additional components like a Nokia 5110 LCD, push buttons for player input, LEDs with resistors, a potentiometer connected to ADC that selects the end game state continue or leave, and a buzzer for sound effects.

 ## Features
 - Play against another player.